bbachonko/classification-models/README.md

 # classification-models
-ML models with discrete target column
+ML models with discrete target column.
+These are basic data preprocssing steps with some visualizing.
+Using diffrent ways to tune hyper-params of selected estimator.

 Kaggle site of datasets: